 June 6, 2011

 The Book of Puka Puka by Robert Dean Frisbee.
 Frisbee was a trader on the south-seas atoll in the early 1900s, and wrote this whimsical narrative about his experience.
-The book is interspersed with black and white prints and each chapter begins with a few lines from a chant or a song, like the one above.
-At times Frisbee comes off a little preachy, but I like the way he becomes a character and allows the stories of the islanders emerge in his writing.
+At times Frisbee comes off a little preachy, more than often he is racist, but I do admire the way he becomes a character and allows the stories of the islanders emerge in his writing.
 Here's an excerpt from the introduction:

 “I am a South Sea trader on the atoll of Puka-Puka, or Danger island, as it is marked on the hydrographic charts.
 If you search diligently you should find a dot smaller than a fly-speck on a line whose ends touch Lima, Peru, and the northeast point of Australia.
 Perhaps the dot doesn’t appear to the naked eye.
 In that case, if you are still interested, intersect the first line with a second running from San Francisco to the northwest cape of New Zealand, and a third traversing the Pacific from Shanghai to the Horn.
 Where the three lines cross you will either find Danger Island or you won’t, depending on whether the hydrographer thought it worth while to mark such an insignificant crumb of land.
 In any case you will agree that the spot is a sufficiently lonely one.